curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 ---

+Why is everyone corrupt?
+Everyone is purely selfish - every choice you make is to benefit 'yourself' and it's impossible to do anything else.
+The question is, "how big is your sense of self?"
+You do things to help other people, like your family and friends.
+That means they're included in your 'sense of self'.
+Leaders' sense of self should include all of the people they lead, but that never happens, humans don't work that way.
+Maybe leaders can have a large sense of self sometimes, but it's mostly small.
+Humans are corrupt.

 Independent journalism used to be the systematic transparency that fueled the systems that held large organizations and powerful leaders in check.
 Independent journalism as systematic transparency in the information age is failing.
 We need something to replace it.
 Trustless systems.

 ## What's normal?

 *The breadth of "what's normal" is expanding.
 Expanding as media adopts information technology.*

+There's a concept in artificial intelligence and machine learning called "ensemble methods".
+Ensemble methods combine a bunch of different approaches to doing the same thing.
+It turns out this is the best way to do things, combining approaches into a mosaic where each weakness is mitigated by others' strengths. [add citation] Some carefully-applied form of diversity will always be the highest-performing approach.
+What form of diversity?
+Well, that's for all of us to figure out.

 ---